-also known as ‘sarso’ or ‘rai’ in Hindi, belong to the mustard plant which is part of cruciferous plant family.
-This same family of plant includes cabbage, brussels sprouts, broccoli and even cauliflower.
-They are available in white, brown and black varieties and are used by people all over the world.
-Packed with nutrients, the mustard seeds not only lend flavour to your food, but also have medicinal applications dating back to the time of Hippocrates.
+Also known as ‘sarso’ or ‘rai’ in Hindi, belong to the mustard plant which is part of the cruciferous plant family.
+This same family of plants includes cabbage, brussels sprouts, broccoli and even cauliflower.
+They are available in white, brown and black varieties and are used by people worldwide.
+Packed with nutrients, the mustard seeds not only lend flavour to your food but also have medicinal applications dating back to the time of Hippocrates.

-• The glucosinolates and myrosinase compounds present in mustard seeds are known to prevent the growth of cancer-causing cells in the body.
+• The glucosinolates and myrosinase compound present in mustard seeds are known to prevent the growth of cancer-causing cells in the body.

-• They are good for heart health as they help in reducing blood pressure, raising HDL (‘good’) cholesterol levels, and reducing arterial plaque and inlammation.
+• They are suitable for heart health as they help in reducing blood pressure, raising HDL (‘good’) cholesterol levels, and reducing arterial plaque and inflammation.

-• Mustard seeds are effective for psoriasis and critical inlammatory autoimmune diseases.
+• Mustard seeds are effective for psoriasis and critical inflammatory autoimmune diseases.

 • They are helpful for therapeutic healing in contact dermatitis.

-• They have anti-bacterial properties that are helpful for treating laceration which is produced by ringworm.
+• They have anti-bacterial properties that are helpful for treating lacerations which is produced by ringworm.

-• Mustard seeds are beneicial for women during menopausal period and also aid in lowering the risk of osteoporosis in old women.
+• Mustard seeds are beneficial for women during the menopausal period and also aid in lowering the risk of osteoporosis in old women.

-• They are packed with magnesium that soothes our nerve system and relieves the pain and strain in different parts of body.
+• They are packed with magnesium that soothes our nervous system and relieves the pain and strain in different parts of the body.
 Mustard also provides pain relief effects in paralysis of limbs, spasms, back pain and other muscle problems like stiff or sore muscles

 • Mustard seeds are a good source of dietary fibres that improve digestion in the body.